csebooks/ds-algorithms/content.en/algorithm-design-techniques/_index.md

 }

-Figure 10.46 Program to find optimal ordering of Matrix Multiplications
+**Figure 10.46 Program to find optimal ordering of Matrix Multiplications**

-10.3.3.
+## 10.3.3.
 Optimal Binary Search Tree

-页码，40/83Structures, Algorithm Analysis: CHAPTER 10: ALGORITHM DESIGN TECH...

-2006-1-27mk:@MSITStore:K:Data.Structures.and.Algorithm.Analysis.in.C.chm::/...

 Our second dynamic programming example considers the following input: We are given a list of

 words, w1, w2,..., wn, and fixed probabilities p1, p2, . . . , pn of their occurrence.
 The